Last updated: 3 days ago

 By relaying information from the phone to the glasses, Apple will drastically cut down on local processing and need only worry about powering the display and sensors.
 Their rumored release date is in late 2021 or early 2022, so the technology allowing a slim and light pair of AR glasses could mature by then.

-Apple's own AirPods are a good example of a super compact device with good battery life.
+Apple's AirPods are a good example of a super compact device with good battery life.
 Even as small as the AirPods Pro are, they last for several hours with ANC on.
 If the prototype models are "sleek" like Prosser said, then Apple may have already solved their design problems surrounding battery life.

 The glasses will need to serve the customer as a piece of tech and a piece of fashion, but will also need to serve a third function for many– work as actual glasses.
-It is expected that Apple will offer an option to order prescription lens, but a patent describes another option.
+It is expected that Apple will offer an option to order a prescription lens, but a patent describes another option.
 The lens themselves could adjust for the user wearing them.

 Apple does not plan on including a camera in "Apple Glass" as the privacy and social implications alone would be insurmountable.
 According to Jon Prosser, Apple will only have sensors like LiDAR on the frame, which allows for environmental awareness and gestures without encroaching on others' privacy.